-For drinking water, the World Health Organisation (WHO) has provided screening levels to compare with the results of measurements of gross alpha and gross beta activity (World Health Organisation, 2004).
-The screening levels are 0.5 and 1.0 Bq l-1, respectively, and are based on consideration of the dose that would result from radium-226 (alpha) and strontium-90 (beta) intakes.
+For drinking water, the World Health Organisation (WHO) has provided screening levels to compare with the results of measurements of gross alpha and gross beta activity (WHO, 2004).
+The screening levels are 0.5 and 1.0 Bq I-1, respectively, and are based on consideration of the dose that would result from radium-226 (alpha) and strontium-90 (beta) intakes.
 These were chosen as representative of the most radiotoxic radionuclides likely to be present in significant quantities.
 The values represent concentrations below which water can be considered potable without any further radiological examination.
-The Commission of the European Communities (CEC) has issued a Directive on the quality of water intended for human consumption, which includes parameters for tritium (with a reference value of 100 Bq I-1) and total indicative dose with a reference value of 0.1 mSv per year (Commission of the European Communities, 1998).
-A new Directive presents the same values and will be transposed into UK law in due course.
+The CEC has issued a Directive on the quality of water intended for human consumption, which includes parameters for tritium (with a reference value of 100 Bq I-1) and total indicative dose with a reference value of 0.1 mSv per year (CEC, 1998).
+A new Directive presents the same values and will be transposed into UK law following a period of consultation in 2015 (EC, 2013b).

-Accidental releases may be judged against EU and ICRP standards in emergency situations (Commission of the European Communities, 1989 and International Commission on Radiological Protection, 2007).
+Accidental releases may be judged against EU and ICRP standards in emergency situations (CEC, 1989 and ICRP, 2007).
 In addition, it is Government policy that EU food intervention levels will be taken into account when setting discharge limits.
-Guidelines for radionuclides in foods following accidental radiological contamination for use in international trade has been published by the Codex Alimentarius Commission (Codex Alimentarius Commission, 2006).
+Guidelines for radionuclides in foods following accidental radiological contamination for use in international trade has been published by the Codex Alimentarius Commission, 2006).

 The main focus of this report, and radiological regulation and monitoring more generally, is towards protection of man.
-However, ICRP in its 2007 recommendations has concluded that there was a need for a systematic approach for the radiological assessment of non-human species to support the management of radiation effects in the environment (International Commission on Radiological Protection, 2007).
-More recently ICRP considered the use of a set of Reference Animals and Plants (RAPs) for dose assessments (International Commission on Radiological Protection, 2008) and have now published their aims in terms of environmental protection, that is (i) prevention or reduction of the frequency of deleterious radiation effects on biota to a level where they would have a negligible impact on the maintenance of biological diversity, (ii) the conservation of species and the health and status of natural habitats, communities and ecosystems (ICRP, 2014).
+However, ICRP in its 2007 recommendations has concluded that there was a need for a systematic approach for the radiological assessment of non-human species to support the management of radiation effects in the environment (ICRP, 2007).
+More recently ICRP considered the use of a set of Reference Animals and Plants (RAPs) for dose assessments (ICRP, 2008) and have now published their aims in terms of environmental protection, that is (i) prevention or reduction of the frequency of deleterious radiation effects on biota to a level where they would have a negligible impact on the maintenance of biological diversity, (ii) the conservation of species and the health and status of natural habitats, communities and ecosystems (ICRP, 2014).
 No doses limits are proposed to apply but a set of Derived Consideration Reference Levels of dose (DCRLs) for representative species are recommended for use in assessing the impact of different sources of exposure.
-The Habitats Directive (Commission of the European Communities, 1992) requires a 3-stage approach to the assessment of the impact of radioactive discharges on sensitive habitats.
+The Habitats Directive (CEC, 1992) requires a 3-stage approach to the assessment of the impact of radioactive discharges on sensitive habitats.
 Details are provided in Section 1 of the main text of this report.